Wynand91/fedauth/README.md

 ### Here are a few recommended providers with setup instructions:

 > Note: For easiest setup I recommend:
->- 'KeyCloak' for federated user login
+>- 'KeyCloak' for federated user login (Dynamic and/or Static)
->- 'Google' for non generic user login ('Login with google')
+>- 'Google' for non-federated user frontend login ('Login with google')

 **KeyCloak** (*Easiest to set up*): [KeyCloak setup](docs/keycloak_setup.md)
 - Runs locally using docker (required).